AlexMyers2000/cse310/week 1/README.md

 # Overview

 This is a begginer level Hello World program that allows me to test the use of Visual studio code as well as integrating python to be able to begin testing python integration.
+It as well shows off how I was able to sucessfully run it.

 {Provide a link to your YouTube demonstration.
-It should be a one minute demo of the software running and a walkthrough of the code.}
+It should be a one minute demo of the software running and a walkthrough of the code}

 [Hello World Program In Python](https://youtu.be/2ms4Dpp2Zy8?si=GTZ7-f5oR-48tQ1u)